Governor’s Service Awards

 - Demonstrate sustained volunteer commitment to meeting Maryland’s most pressing human and/or environmental community needs;

 - Engage in meaningful volunteer service that makes a measurable difference in the community;

 - Represent extraordinary acts of generosity and kindness; and

 - Through volunteerism, have an impact on the greater community.

-Nominations were due on June 1, 2016 at 5 p.m.
-Thank you for your nomination!
+Nominations are due on Friday, June 2, 2017, at 5 p.m.

 Nominations will be accepted in these categories: